-Thailand is in fact a very syncretic and paradoxical country mixing Buddhist, Hindu, Animistic and Brahman beliefs.
+Thailand is in fact a very syncretic and paradoxical country that mixes Buddhist, Hindu, Animistic and Brahman beliefs in its spiritual practices.
 You can see people praying to the Buddha and also giving daily offerings to different gods and spirits to be protected, or getting a magical Sak Yant (Traditional Thai Tattoo) done – with ancient patterns found in different religions, as well as mantras written in old Khmer language or a depiction of Hanuman, the Hindu monkey god.

-So when I went to Thailand, I was always looking for the spirit houses of the establishments I passed by, and noticing all the ones along the street or up on balconies or rooftops, the abandoned ones near sacred trees, the different styles, etc. But it took me a while to understand the meaning behind them – and probably I don’t understand fully still, but at least I can grasp better their idea.
+So when I went to Thailand, I was always looking for the spirit houses of the establishments I passed by, and noticing all those visible along the streets, or up on balconies or rooftops, the abandoned ones near sacred trees, the different styles, etc. But it took me a while to understand the meaning behind them — and probably I don’t understand fully still, but at least I can better grasp the ideas behind them.

 Keeping the Spirits Happy

 Spirit houses are common throughout most of Southeast Asian countries.
-They are small houses, traditionally made out of wood but nowadays also made out of concrete and metal, with pretty, traditional architecture (so that will vary between the countries a bit), usually very colorful, which are placed at different spots of a terrain, on concrete pillars.
-The size of the spirit houses varies depending on the size of the land occupied, and the wealth of the owner of the land.
-Government institutions or shopping malls, for instance, can have quite large spirit houses.
+They are small houses, traditionally made out of wood, but nowadays also made out of concrete and metal, with pretty, traditional architecture (so that will vary between the countries a bit), usually very colorful, which are placed at different spots on a terrain, on concrete or wooden pillars.
+The sizes of the spirit houses vary depending on the size of the land occupied, and the wealth of the owner of the land.
+Government institutions, or shopping malls, for instance, can have quite large spirit houses.

 The most common offerings are flowers, water, incense, rice, bananas, coconuts, and desserts in general – sweet spirits love sweets, is the idea.
 But one interesting thing that is very noticeable is the popularity of strawberry-flavored Fanta offerings.
 The reason behind this popularity is unknown, but two theories are that the beverage is chosen because of its red color — a reminiscent of animal sacrifice — or that the choice is related to the old practice of putting red incense sticks in a glass of water, which turned the water red.